How Can You Reduce Your Risk?

 Assess Risks Involved With Sexual Activities

-Practice Safer Sex with Insertive or Receptive Condoms
+Use Insertive or Receptive Condoms

-- Insertive condoms, sometimes known as male condoms, are highly effective in preventing HIV and some STDs when used correctly.
+- Insertive condoms, sometimes known as male condoms, are highly effective in preventing HIV and some STIs when used correctly.
 Water and silicone-based lubricant can be used during sex to prevent condom breakage and tearing of tissue.

-- Receptive condoms, sometimes known as female condoms, are also highly effective in preventing HIV and some STDs when used correctly.
+- Receptive condoms, sometimes known as female condoms, are also highly effective in preventing HIV and some STIs when used correctly.
 Receptive condoms can be used internally by people who have vaginal or anal sex.
 Like insertive condoms, water and silicone-based lubricants can also be used during sex to prevent condom breakage and tearing of tissue.

 Find Free Condoms